simple-crypto/SCALib/examples/README.rst

     *Our factor graph here is acyclic, so we can to exact inference.
 SCALib also supports approximate inference with loopy belief propagation for more complex cases.*

 5. Evaluate the attack results
-    1. Show the rank for each key bytes.
+    1. Show the rank for each key byte.
     2. Show the overall key rank with ``scalib.postprocessing.rank_accuracy``.

 TVLA
 ----

-This example runs a fixed-vs-random first- and second-order unvariate TVLA using ``scalib.metrics.Ttest``.
+This example runs a fixed-vs-random first- and second-order univariate TVLA using ``scalib.metrics.Ttest``.

 .. code-block::